Carlos Farrenberg: Swimming career

 Farrenberg was introduced to swimming as a child but gave up the sport as a teenager.
 At University he took up goalball, but then heard of trials for disabled swimmers for the 2004 Summer Paralympics in Athens and decided to try out.
 Despite being away from the pool for ten years and with only a month of training, Farrenberg broke three Brazilian swimming records for the S13 class during the trails.
-Unfortunately for Farrenberg these times were not sufficient to allow him to qualify for Athens, but it spurred him on to take up swimming professionally again.
+These times were not sufficient to allow Farrenberg to qualify for Athens, but it spurred him on to take up swimming professionally again.

 He first represented Brazil at the 2006 IPC World Swimming Championships in Durban winning a silver medal in the 100 metre freestyle (S13).
 Farrenberg competed in his first Summer Paralympics in 2008 in Beijing.
 He competed in four events, with his best result being a fourth place in the 50 metre freestyle.
 In 2009 he competed in the IPC World Short Course Championship, held in Brazil.
 He won five medals including an individual gold in the 100 metre freestyle.
 The following year he won a bronze in the 2010 World Championships in Eindhoven.

 Farrenberg qualified for his second Paralympics in 2012, travelling to London to compete in four events.
 He managed to get through two of the heats finishing sixth in the 50 metres freestyle and 8th in the 100 metres.
 In the build-up to the 2016 Summer Paralympics in Brazil, he won a silver in the 50 metre S13 at the 2015 IPC Swimming World Championships in Glasgow.
 At the 2016 Summer Paralympics in Rio de Janeiro he entered just two events, the 50 metre and 100 metre freestyles.
 He came through the heats of the 100 metres and finished fifth in the finals.
 In the 50 metres he finished first in his qualifying heat, but his main rival, Ihar Boki of Belarus, set a Paralympic record in his heat.
 Farrenberg swam a time of 24.27 seconds to win his first Paralympic medal, a silver.